Francisca Jorge

 Francisca Jorge (born 21 April 2000) is a Portuguese tennis player.

-She has a career-high WTA singles ranking of world No. 176, achieved on 15 July 2024, and best doubles ranking of No. 97, achieved on 18 May 2025.
+She has a career-high WTA singles ranking of world No. 176, achieved on 15 July 2024, and best doubles ranking of No. 97, achieved on 19 May 2025.

-Jorge has won seven titles in singles and 32 in doubles on the ITF Circuit.
+Jorge has won two WTA 125 tournaments in doubles, with seven titles in singles and 34 in doubles on the ITF Circuit.

 Playing for Portugal Fed Cup team, she has won 23 and lost 19 rubbers in the 28 ties she has played since 2017.

 Career

 In April 2024, she won her first WTA Challenger title, partnering with her younger sister Matilde Jorge.
 In September 2024, the sisters were runners-up at the W100 Caldas da Rainha Ladies Open in Portugal, losing in the final to Jodie Burrage and Anastasia Tikhonova.